squaresLab/squaresLab.github.io/research.md

 their performance and quality of created patches.
 We also develop approaches to automate other types of transformation, including API updates and migration.
 This work has produced frameworks and toolsets for automatic program transformation and repair, as well as datasets for its evaluation.
-You might be looking for:

 {% capture transform_text %}